LucaOne/LucaOne/README.md

 The datasets of downstream tasks are available at: <a href='http://47.93.21.181/lucaone/DownstreamTasksDataset/'> DownstreamTasksDataset </a>.

+The trained models of downstream tasks are available at: <a href='http://47.93.21.181/lucaone/DownstreamTasksTrainedModels/'> DownstreamTasksTrainedModels </a>.

 Other supplementary materials are available at: <a href='http://47.93.21.181/lucaone/Others/'> Others </a>.